-Hey guys, what’s going on?
-This is Erik Johnson.
-So over the last nine years I’ve been with my wife, and every once in a while she wants to get in shape really fast and she orders these shakes, and I have to admit they’re really good.
+Over the last nine years I have been with my wife, and every once in a while she wants to get in shape really fast and she orders these amazing MLM product shakes, and I have to admit they are really good.
 I mean, if it was an MLM company, I would jump all over it because I don’t really hear about them in network marketing news or anything like that.
 And I ask why?
-Why don’t people know about this shake, it’s so good.
+Why don’t people know about this shake, it is so good.

-It’s like a Mediterranean vegan protein shake that just literally starts repairing her and she looks younger and it’s just really a good flavor.
-And I’ve been doing it with her on and off over the years.
+It is like a Mediterranean vegan protein shake that just literally starts repairing her and she looks younger and it is just really a good flavor.
+And I have been doing it with her on and off over the years.
 We would buy a box and we would use it and then our interest would take us somewhere else – we would start eating food again or, I would be craving steaks or whatever, and we would get off of it and feel like crap again.

 Do they have marketing tools?
 How much do they pay, look at their compensation, because it’s kind of like a stock investor, they really analyze each company that they invest in, look at Warren Buffett, he really gets close to the company, to the CEOs.
 I mean, he goes to their board meetings, you know, he buys enough stake in the company that he’s their primary shareholder, and he knows all the numbers for that company.

 I believe you should do that as well with your network marketing company.
 I’m not saying to join 10 different companies, I think you should laser focus on one and grow it and be faithful to it.
 But you should also be on top of MLM news and know what’s going on.
 So I look at new companies all the time even though I’m faithful to one company, I like to just know what’s going on.

 So I dove into Pure Trim a couple days ago, and I found out that it’s a direct selling company.
 And I always kind of thought that direct selling was the same as network marketing.
 But on my wife’s website, it says all over the place: “This is not MLM.
 This is not network marketing” And so